Western United FC: Suspension of license

-On 8 August, the First Instance Board of Football Australia determined that Western United had failed to meet the criteria to hold an A-Leagues license.
+On 8 August 2025, the First Instance Board of Football Australia determined that Western United had failed to meet the criteria to hold an A-Leagues license.
 The renewal of the club's license was rescinded, with the club subsequently ejected from both Australian Professional Leagues (APL) competitions – the A-League Men and the A-League Women.
-Appeal by the club followed, with the Football Australia appeals body set to rule on it on 25 August 2025.
-The APL in the meantime restructured the schedules for the 2025–26 A-League men's and women's seasons to exclude Western United, with the expectation that they will be omitted before mid-September.
+Appeal by the club followed, The APL in the meantime restructured the schedules for the 2025–26 A-League men's and women's seasons to exclude Western United, with the expectation that they will be omitted before mid-September.
 On 2 September, Football Australia's Appeals and Entry Control Body (A&ECB) adjourned its decision on the matter of Western United's licence until 9 September.

-On 6 September, the club, APL, Football Australia, Professional Footballers Australia (PFA) and Wyndham City Council agreed a resolution of United sitting out the 2025–26 seasons, with the stipulation that all players will be released from their contracts, irrespective of the outcomes of any appellations.
+On 6 September 2025, the club, APL, Football Australia, Professional Footballers Australia (PFA) and Wyndham City Council agreed a resolution of United sitting out the 2025–26 seasons, with the stipulation that all players will be released from their contracts, irrespective of the outcomes of any appellations.
 The club maintained the commitment to return to the competitions after a year on hiatus.
 The decision received harsh criticism from the PFA president Beau Busch, who described it as a "let down [of players] by governance failures and false promises".

-On 10 September, the A&ECB determined that the club's appeal had to a new hearing, and in the interim the previous licence withdrawal has been set aside.
+On 10 September 2025, the A&ECB determined that the club's appeal had to go to a new hearing, and in the interim the previous licence withdrawal has been set aside.

+On 19 May 2026, Football Australia announced that Western United did not satisfy the mandatory licensing criteria for the upcoming 2026–27 season.

+On 10 August 2026, the Australian Professional Leagues had announced that it had terminated the club's A-Leagues Men and Womens' licenses.
+Two days later, Football Victoria withdrew the club from all state based competitions following the Federal Court's decision to order the club's owners to be wound up in insolvency.
+Two days later on 12 August, Football Victoria would announce that Western United's Youth and junior teams would be withdrawn from FV competitions including the Victoria Premier League 1.